 30 November (17 November O.S.):

-- HILD (HILDA), a native of Northumbria, and a relative of King Edwin, who, at the age of thirty-three she joined the nuns of Hartlepool in Northumberland where she soon became abbess.
+- HILD (HILDA), a native of Northumbria, and a relative of King Edwin, who, at the age of thirty-three she joined the nuns of Hartlepool in Northumberland where she soon became Abbess.
 Later she became Abbess of Whitby.
 She was one of the most influential parties in uniting the Church in seventh century England.
 Five of her monks went on to become bishops.
-St. Hilda reposed in 680.
+St. Hilda reposed in A.D.
+680.

 * - Prior to the Schism the Patriarchate of Rome was Orthodox and fully in communion with the Orthodox Church.
 As Saint John of Shanghai and San Francisco +1966 said "The West was Orthodox for a thousand years, and her venerable Liturgy is far older than any of her heresies."